 The proposed development is located within close proximity to the MARTA transit system.
-The MARTA Arts Center station is within .5 mile of the site.
-Additionally, Cobb Community Transit, Gwinnett County Transit and GRTA Xpress bus routes all service the Midtown area in the vicinity of the site.
+The MARTA Arts Center station is within one-tenth of a mile of the site.
+Additionally, the Atlantic Station Shuttle, Cobb Community Transit, Gwinnett County Transit and GRTA Xpress bus routes all service the Midtown area in the vicinity of the site.
 It is important convenient and safe access to transit stops and stations are provided from the development.
 This includes adequate sidewalks, crosswalks, and alternative routes, where available and appropriate.